Focus on Local Communities

 Additionally, the BNP Paribas Foundation is providing three years’ funding to ‘Rise Up’, a programme that helps students at risk of dropping out of the education system.

-BNP Paribas manages a ‘UK Charity of the Year’ programme enabling employees to vote for a charity of their choice.
+BNP Paribas manages a ‘UK Charity Partner’ programme enabling employees to vote for a charity of their choice.
+The NSPCC is the current UK partner.

 The bank’s UK subsidiaries also run a number of other charitable initiatives including conservation projects in the City (BNP Paribas Real Estate UK) and supporting the homeless (BNP Paribas Securities Services).